 Nestle reminds us that the simple and basic principles of eating remain the same over the years to ensure a healthy diet.
 They remind us to eat a wide variety of foods.
 To stick to foods that are unprocessed or minimally processed too.
 So while superfoods shouldn’t be the only healthy foods you eat, they are beneficial as part of your everyday diet.
 As a retiree, all are beneficial to your health, but considering the needs of those aged 50 and older, which should you include amongst the other healthy foods in your diet?

 Blueberries are an obvious choice.
 Containing the antioxidants known as flavonoids and proanthocyanidins, blueberries have an anti-inflammatory effect on the body, which have been suggested to contribute towards reducing your risk of Alzheimer’s and Parkinson’s.

 While a great source of calcium — needed to stave off the symptoms of osteoporosis — yoghurt is also a great source of probiotics.
-Probiotics are healthy bacteria that helps to promote a healthy gut, and in turn a strong immune system.
-The most beneficial yoghurts are often plain in flavour, and are not sweetened.
+Probiotics are healthy bacteria that help to promote a healthy gut and in turn a strong immune system.
+The most beneficial yoghurts are often plain in flavour and are not sweetened.